 A lump that is cancer (malignant) can grow into nearby tissue.
 Sometimes, cancer cells spread from where the cancer first started (the primary site) to other parts of the body.
-They can travel through the blood or lymphatic system (see page 12).
+They can travel through the blood or lymphatic system (see pages 12 to 13).
 When the cells reach another part of the body, they may begin to grow and form another tumour.
 This is called a secondary cancer or a metastasis.